arossmann/pocket_newsletter_generator/README.md

 # pocket_newsletter_generator
-a small tool to generate a newsletter out of saved items from Pocket
+a small tool to generate a newsletter out of saved items from [https://getpocket.com](Pocket).